whitemech/logaut/README.md

 ```
 docker run --name lydia -v"%cd%":/home/default whitemech/lydia lydia %*
 ```
-And add it to your PATH variables.d
+And add it to your PATH variable.

 ## Quickstart